DenchiSoft/VTubeStudio/README.md

 There will only ever be at most one item with a certain instance ID in the scene, but there could be many items with the same filename because you can load many item instances based on the same item file.

 Please also note that **item filenames are unique**, meaning there cannot be two item files with the same filename.
+They are also **case-sensitive**, so if you want to refer to one specific file, make sure to not change the capitalization.

 **`REQUEST`**
 ```json